 Record the IDs of reporters

-Reporter allows users to sign in using their social media or ArcGIS credentials.
-Reports that are submitted under one of these accounts can be stamped with the associated ID.
+Reporter allows users to sign in using ArcGIS credentials.
+Reports that are submitted using ArcGIS accounts can be stamped with the associated ID.
 When configured, this allows users to review all the reports that have been submitted under the current account.

 To configure this capability, add a text field to the feature layer for storing the account ID associated with each report.
 This field should be large — at least 50 characters — to accommodate the IDs.
 The name of this field should be the same across all features layers that will record these IDs.
 In the Reporter configuration panel, specify this field name in the appropriate parameter.